-- be registered to care for up to six children, including your own under eight year olds, depending on the size of your house.
+- be registered to care for up to six children.
+This includes your own under eight year olds, depending on the size of your house.

 Once you become a childminder

-Once you register as a childminder, you can choose when and what time you will offer your sessions.
-When deciding, just bear in mind the flexible hours that parents using your service will be looking for, and come to an agreement that suits their needs.
+Once you register as a childminder, you can choose when and what time you'll offer your sessions.
+Bear in mind the flexible hours that parents using your service will be looking for, and come to an agreement that suits their needs.

 Some childminders offer weekend and even overnight care. if you decide to offer this, you'll need to state this on your Ofsted registration certificate.